 Lightmap Snapshot was renamed to Lighting Data asset.
 The internal format of the lighting data was changed after the upgrade to Enlighten 3.
 Snapshots from a previous versions of Unity are no longer supported and should be rebaked.

-The particle size in the Collision Module has been replaced by a new parameter: Radius Scale.
+See in Glossary Module has been replaced by a new parameter: Radius Scale.
 This new parameter acts as a multiplier on the actual particle size.
 If you were using the old value to do anything other than approximate the particle sizes, then you will need to reconfigure your collision bounds using the new parameter.

 The multi scene editing feature introduces new API through EditorSceneManager and SceneManager.
 Which means that many of the API’s on EditorApplication and Application has been deprecated.

 The above all have equivalent APIs on EditorSceneManager